 - (1) that the Director of Public Health be authorised to distribute the Supplemental Substance Misuse Treatment and Recovery Grant (SSMTRG) as required by Office for Health Improvement & Disparities (OHID) grant conditions; - (2) that the Director of Public Health be authorised to have final sign off on the distribution of the funds over the grant period covering the following financial years: 2022/23, 2023/24 and 2024/25.

-129/22 Permission to consult on the Black Country Cycling and Walking Infrastructure Plan relating to the Plan, particularly in the ward and towns they represented.
+129/22 Permission to consult on the Black Country Cycling and Walking Infrastructure Plan

 Approval was sought for the public consultation of the Black Country Cycling and Walking Infrastructure Plan.